Incidence of work-related aggression and violence in Canada

 - To describe the incidence of workplace violence in Canada, both overall and for particular demographic groups (e.g. men versus women) and workplace groups (e.g. industries)

-- To identify groups of workers who are at risk of workplace violence, and to understand the relationships between these risk groups, and to examine if risk groups differ depending on data source or type of workplace violence (e.g. sexual violence versus non-sexual violence, or workplace violence from co-workers/supervisors compared to violence from clients)
+- To identify groups of workers who are at risk of workplace violence, to understand the relationships between these risk groups, and to examine if risk groups differ depending on data source or type of workplace violence (e.g. sexual violence versus non-sexual violence, or workplace violence from co-workers/supervisors compared to violence from clients)

 Related scientific publications